 In order to file taxes properly on a partnership, all members must also include Form 1065, which outlines the total losses and profits that came from the LLC.
 Every member will also receive the Schedule K-1 tax form, which outlines the member's legal share of the profits and losses of the business.

 If you need help with LLC tax treatment, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.